 Applicant Workshop

-An optional Applicant Workshop for prospective applicants will be held on Friday May 22, 2026, from 1:30pm to 3 pm.
-The Applicant Workshop will review the RFP, entity eligibility, eligible activities that will be funded, the cost match and other requirements, and provide guidance on completing and uploading the submission.
+An optional Applicant Workshop for prospective applicants was held on Friday May 22, 2026.
+The Applicant Workshop reviewed the RFP, entity eligibility, eligible activities that will be funded, the cost match and other requirements, and provided guidance on completing and uploading the submission.

 Questions and Answers